Galactic Empire (Star Wars): Imperial Security Bureau

+the Imperial government, and were empowered to commandeer whatever resources an Admiral or General had if deemed necessary for their mission.

-The Imperial Security Bureau (ISB) is the civilian intelligence branch of the Galactic Empire that is charged with matters of internal state security and law enforcement, being analogous to the Gestapo or the Schutzstaffel, as well as the KGB.
-Consisting of several supervisors overseeing multiple sectors, they are charged with matters of counter-terrorism, criminal investigation, internal affairs, state security, state-sponsored propaganda and ensuring the political loyalty of citizens to the Galactic Empire.
-Veteran Colonel Wullf Yularen acts as ISB's main figurehead and spokesman, answering to the likes of Emperor Palpatine and Lords Vader and Amedda.
+Consisting of several supervisors overseeing multiple sectors, they are charged with matters of dissidents, counter-terrorism, criminal investigation, internal affairs, state security, state-sponsored propaganda and ensuring the political loyalty of citizens to the Galactic Empire.
+Each supervisor had at least one ISB attendant assigned to them that helped them do their duties.
+Veteran Colonel Wullf Yularen acts as ISB's main figurehead and spokesman, answering to the likes of Emperor Palpatine, Darth Vader and Amedda.

 Towards the end of the Galactic Empire's reign after the death of Emperor Palpatine, ISB officers were entrusted with carrying out Operation Cinder.
 When that operation fails and the empire collapses, some former ISB officers, such as Moff Gideon, become warlords and part of the Imperial remnants.

-Sith Order
+Inquisitorius

-Outside the formal chain of command, the Galactic Empire's reins are held by the Sith, a cult Force-wielders - called Sith Lords - that call on the Dark Side in their plot to dominate the galaxy and destroy the Jedi.
-Both Emperor Palpatine and Lord Vader are part of this cult, although this is known to or guessed by only a very few figures in the regime's upper echelons, such as Governor Tarkin.
-The Imperial Inquisition, or Inquisitorius, acts as an extension of the Sith Order and its Force-attuned operatives, the Inquisitors, are routinely given control of Imperial Military assets to hunt down the Jedi Knights that survived the initial purge.
+Outside the formal chain of command, the Galactic Empire's reins are de facto held by the Sith, a cult of Force-wielders – called Sith Lords – that call on the dark side in their plot to dominate the galaxy and destroy the Jedi.
+Both Emperor Palpatine and Darth Vader are part of this cult, although this is known to or guessed by only a very few figures in the regime's upper echelons, such as Governor Tarkin.
+The Imperial Inquisition, or Inquisitorius, acts as an extension of the Sith Order; but are not "true Sith".
+Its Force-attuned operatives, the Inquisitors, are routinely given control of Imperial Military assets to hunt down the Jedi that survived the initial purge.
+They are above the law and have complete discretion as to the methods used to accomplish their mission.
+They exploit Jedi compassion by whatever means necessary, often holding entire population centers hostage.
+They also hunt and abduct Force-sensitive children to be brainwashed into the Emperor's service.
+Inquisitorius work either alone or in small groups according to the nature of a particular task.
 The Inquisitors' lack of proper rank within the armed forces, as well as their reliance on "occult" ways, earn the ire of the standard officers.
 The Inquisitorius was founded by the Emperor and is governed by the Commander-in-Chief, but the agency is virtually led by a Grand Inquisitor who defers to both.

+At some point before A New Hope, the group essentially became defunct, with almost all members either defecting, getting killed by other force users or suffered punishment by Vader himself.